 ELD providers need to include a user’s manual.
 Make sure it includes instructions for transferring ELD hours from service records to safety officials and what to do if there is a record-keeping malfunction.

-There must be volume control for audio features on an ELD.
+There must be a volume control for audio features on an ELD.
 This includes a mute option.

 If you’re looking for a deal on ELDs, two companies are offering free units or delayed monthly payment options.
 KeepTruckin offers a 20-30 dollar per month subscription with no costs upfront.
 Truckers Solution also has no upfront costs with its ELDs.
 There is also no service fee until March of 2018.